Nicola2309/Winefulness/README.md

 ## Testing

-The testing of this project can be read [in this separate document](https://github.com/Nicola2309/Winefulness/blob/master/testing.mg)
+To see the testing done throughout the project click [this link](https://github.com/Nicola2309/Winefulness/blob/master/testing.md)

 [Back to Top](#table-of-contents)